Ahmd-Tint/GeoFS-SPLR-ARM-AUTO-BRK/README.md

 ---

-# GeoFS Real-World Autobrake Add-on

-This add-on dynamically modifies the brake forces within GeoFS to simulate the authentic autobrake system behavior and strength of specific real-world commercial airliners.

----

-## :airplane: Currently Supported Aircraft

-The add-on automatically detects which aircraft you are flying and applies its corresponding IRL brake force settings and deceleration logic.
----
- * Boeing 737-700
- * Boeing 777-300ER
- * Airbus A350-900
- * Airbus A380-800
----
-If you are using an unsupported aircraft model in GeoFS (e.g., Concorde), the add-on defaults to the settings of the Airbus A350-900.
-(Brake Strength)

 # 💬 Suggestions & Feedback
 If you would like to suggest adding authentic brake forces for another aircraft model, please join our [Discord Server](https://discord.gg/MF5M5cAuS3).
 We welcome suggestions to expand the realism of this add-on!